lanedsmu/PowerShellLnL/exercises/github-pages.md

 Github's markdown rendering is quite good, though sometimes you want to display text in narrower bands or with different themes, to improve readability.
 Enter Github pages.

-To enable pages on your repository, click on the settings icon for your repository and select the pages tab on the left, as below.
+To enable pages on your repository, click on the settings icon for your repository <mark>note: not your profile settings</mark> and select the pages tab on the left, as below.

 ![Github pages settings link](../images/pagesSettings1.png)